speric/speric.github.com/_posts/2013-10-23-a-developers-daily-checklist.markdown

 <li><p>Test your code thoroughly.
 Ask others if there are blind spots in your tests.</p></li>
 <li><p>Understand that, even though every PR is reviewed by others, there's a level of trust in you as a developer.
 Own the code you write, and take pride in it.
 Make sure it works, don't assume others will catch a mistake.</p></li>
 <li><p>Never.
 Stop.
 Learning.</p></li>
-<li><p>Ask about blind spots: What other parts of the app might break if I change this?
+<li><p>Ask about blind spots: "What other parts of the app might break if I change this?
 What are some "gotchas" about the process I am working on that are perhaps not apparent?
-Can you just go over with me what's happening here?</p></li>
+Can you just go over with me what's happening here?"</p></li>
 <li><p>Document useful things you discover.</p></li>
 <li><p>If something is broken, fix it.</p></li>
 </ul>